aglyzavr/game-zero/README.md

 # game-zero
-Our first project as a team of sea dogs
+Our first project as a sea dogs team